 There are two long wooden bridges in the park — the first crosses over to Heritage Island, the second takes you to Kingman Island.
 Both offer views of the wetlands, and you can spot turtles in the water below and birds all around.
 On this visit, we saw a box turtle, lots of tree swallows, mallards, geese, and a hawk.
 In the past, we’ve also spotted egrets, great blue herons, frogs, and foxes.
 There are short trails on both islands to hike, check out the vegetation, and try to spy wildlife.
 Some other things to know: Several tables are available in nice spots for a picnic, and a couple of port-a-potties are located along the trail on Kingman Island.

-Occasionally, the Anacostia Watershed Society leads explorations of Kingman Island along with boat tours of the river (the next one is coming up on May 12).
-And a couple of events in their Anacostia River Discovery Series take place at Kingman, too.
+Occasionally, the Anacostia Watershed Society leads explorations of Kingman Island along with boat tours of the river.
+And some events in their Anacostia River Discovery Series take place at Kingman, too.

 Kingman & Heritage Islands are accessible from RFK Parking Lot 6 near 575 Oklahoma Avenue NE.
 It’s open sunrise to sunset, and admission is free.